open-life-science/ols-9/.github/ISSUE_TEMPLATE/project.md

 - [ ] Link to your README in a comment on this issue
 - [ ] Add an [open license](https://mozilla.github.io/open-leadership-training-series/articles/get-your-project-online/sharing-your-work-in-the-open/) to your repository as a file called `LICENSE.md`
 - [ ] Add a [Code of Conduct](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/write-a-code-of-conduct/) to your repository as a file called `CODE_OF_CONDUCT.md`
-- [ ] Invite new contributors to into your work!
+- [ ] Invite new contributors to your work!

 This issue is here to help you keep track of work as you start Open Life Science program.
-Please refer to the [OLS-4 Syllabus](https://openlifesci.org/ols-4) for more detailed weekly notes and assignments past week 4.
+Please refer to the [OLS-9 Syllabus](https://openlifesci.org/ols-9) for more detailed weekly notes and assignments past week 4.

 Week 6
 - [ ] Attend call or catch up via YouTube
+- Comment below to share your progress and link to resources for review with your peers and mentors below

 Week 7
 - [ ] Meet mentor
+- Comment below to share your progress and link to resources for review with your peers and mentors below

 Week 8
 - [ ] Attend call or catch up via YouTube
+- Comment below to share your progress and link to resources for review with your peers and mentors below

 Week 9
 - [ ] Meet mentor
+- Comment below to share your progress and link to resources for review with your peers and mentors below

 Week 10
 - [ ] Attend call or catch up via YouTube
+- Comment below to share your progress and link to resources for review with your peers and mentors below

 Week 11
 - [ ] Meet mentor
+- Comment below to share your progress and link to resources for review with your peers and mentors below

 Week 12
 - [ ] Attend call or catch up via YouTube
+- Comment below to share your progress and link to resources for review with your peers and mentors below

 Week 13
 - [ ] Meet mentor
+- Comment below to share your progress and link to resources for review with your peers and mentors below

 Week 14
 - [ ] Attend call or catch up via YouTube
+- Comment below to share your progress and link to resources for review with your peers and mentors below

 Week 15
 - [ ] Meet mentor
+- [ ] Celebrate your participation!
+- [ ] Share your presentation on Zenodo and share the link in the comment!

+- [ ] Graduate! 🎓